-The MMA8452Q is a low-power, digital output 3-axis linear accelerometer with a I2C interface and embedded logic used to detect events and notify an external microprocessor over interrupt lines.
+The MMA8453Q is a low-power, digital output 3-axis linear accelerometer with a I2C interface and embedded logic used to detect events and notify an external microprocessor over interrupt lines.
 The functionality includes the following:

-- 8-bit or 12-bit data which includes high-pass filtered data - Four different oversampling options for compromising between resolution and current consumption based on application requirements - · Additional low-noise mode that functions independently of the oversampling modes for higher resolution - Low-power and auto-wake/sleep modes for conservation of current consumption - · Single-/double-pulse with directional information one channel - · Motion detection with directional information or freefall one channel - Transient detection based on a high-pass filter and settable threshold for detecting the change in acceleration above a threshold with directional information one channel - Portrait/landscape detection with trip points fixed at 30° and 60° for smooth transitions between orientations.
+- · 8-bit or 10-bit data - Four different oversampling options for compromising between resolution and current consumption based on application requirements - · Additional Low Noise mode that functions independently of the Oversampling modes for higher resolution - Low Power and Auto-WAKE/SLEEP modes for conservation of current consumption - Single/Double tap with directional information 1 channel - · Motion detection with directional information or Freefall 1 channel - Transient/Jolt detection based on a high pass filter and settable threshold for detecting the change in acceleration above a threshold with directional information 1 channel - Portrait/Landscape detection with trip points fixed at 30° and 60° for smooth transitions between orientations.

-All functionality is available in 2 g, 4 g or 8 g dynamic ranges.
+All functionality is available in 2g, 4g or 8g dynamic ranges.
 There are many configuration settings for enabling all the different functions.
 Separate application notes have been provided to help configure the device for each embedded functionality.